sseering/testing-github-wiki-feature/README.md

 # testing-github-wiki-feature

-just wanting to look at the wiki feature of github, nothign to see here
+just wanting to look at the wiki feature of github, nothing to see here